1949 Ambato earthquake

-The 1949 Ambato earthquake was a magnitude 6.4 earthquake that on August 5, 1949, struck Ecuador's Tungurahua Province southeast of its capital Ambato and killed 5,050 people.
+A magnitude 6.4 earthquake struck Ecuador's Tungurahua Province southeast of its capital Ambato and killed 5,050 people on August 5, 1949.
 The nearby villages of Guano, Patate, Pelileo, and Pillaro were destroyed, and the city of Ambato suffered heavy damage.
 The earthquake flattened buildings and subsequent landslides caused damage throughout the Tungurahua, Chimborazo, and Cotopaxi Provinces.
 It disrupted water mains and communication lines and opened a fissure into which the small town of Libertad sank.
 Moderate shaking from the event extended as far away as Quito and Guayaquil.

 Earthquakes in Ecuador stem from two major interrelated tectonic areas: the subduction of the Nazca plate under the South American plate and the Andean Volcanic Belt.
 The 1949 Ambato earthquake initially followed an intersection of several northwest–southeast-trending faults in the Inter-Andean Valley which were created by the subduction of the Carnegie Ridge.
 Strata of rock cracked as the earthquake ruptured the faults, sending out powerful shock waves.
 Today threats exist throughout the country from both interplate and intraplate seismicity.

 Background

 Earthquakes are common in Ecuador.
 Near the Nazca subduction zone the recorded history of interplate earthquakes spans 80 years.
-At the time it struck the 1949 Ambato earthquake was the second-worst earthquake in Ecuador's modern history topped only by the 1797 Riobamba earthquake, and the most devastating earthquake in the Western Hemisphere since the 1944 San Juan earthquake.
+At the time it struck the 1949 Ambato earthquake was the second-worst earthquake in Ecuador's modern history topped only by the 1797 Riobamba earthquake.
 Several major and deadly earthquakes have occurred throughout the country since 1949, including the 1987 Ecuador earthquakes and the 2016 Ecuador earthquake.
 The 2007 Peru earthquake also affected the country.